ethereumdegen/vibegraph/README.md

 Where 'IndexerTellerOptions' is an imported Class similar to ./indexers/IndexerCryptopunks.js, TellerOptionsABI is a parsed JSON object and the type string is the identifier.

-An indexer javascript file must export a 'static async' method named 'modifyLedgerByEvent' which has two arguments: event and mongoInterface.
-Vibegraph will call this method and pass in these two arguments whenever it recieves new data from the web3 connection.
+An indexer javascript file must export an 'async' method named 'initialize' and must export an 'async' method named 'modifyLedgerByEvent' which has two arguments: event and mongoInterface.
+Vibegraph will call initialize when it starts up and will call modifyLedgerByEvent  whenever it recieves new data from the web3 connection.
 You can handle this data in any way that you want.
-Typically, you will parse the event object and then interpret that data to update or insert data into the mongodb using the mongoInterface object.
+It is recommended that you set the 'this.mongoInterface' variable during 'initialize' so you can interact with that database when events stream in.
+Typically, you will parse the event object and then interpret that data to update or insert data into a database.

+Version 0.30.0 of vibegraph allows you to interact with any database inside of an indexer and it uses a separate database for storing information about the indexing process.
+This is possible because now, indexers must be instantiated classes.

 #### Database Topology